-I have been guiders for over 30 years, initially with Brownies but mainly Guides and Senior section although I currently run all three.
-Never been a rainbow guider – rainbows scare me!
+I have been a Guider for over 30 years, initially with Brownies but mainly Guides and Senior section although I currently run all three.
+I’ve never been a Rainbow Guider – Rainbows scare me!

 I have held many guiding positions over the years- District Commissioner, Camp Adviser and Baden Powell Adviser.
-I have always loved camps and my units have fund raised for, and traveled abroad, on many occasions.
+I have always loved camps and my units have fund raised for and travelled abroad on many occasions.
 Karen is looking forward to the challenges the Division Commissioner role will bring!